Benefits of UK renewable energy sources in 2019

 Types of green energy

-There are many sources of renewable energy; they all have a few things in common that distinguish them from fossil fuels and nuclear power:
+There are many sources of renewable energy; they all have a few things in common that distinguish them from fossil fuels and nuclear energy:

 - Renewable energy will not run out.